Estimating sample-specific regulatory networks: Supplemental Materials and Methods

-\subsection{Generation of the {\it in silico} expression data and regulatory networks}
+\subsubsection{Generation of the {\rm in silico} expression data and regulatory networks}

-To test LIONESS's ability to reconstruct sample-specific network models we generated a set of network models and a corresponding associated set of gene expression profiles.
-To begin, we created a single ``seed'' network model with forty nodes.
-To approximate the structure of biological networks~\cite{albert2005scale}, the out-degree of nodes in this seed model were given a power-law degree distribution (generated using the approach published in Clauset {\it et al.}~\cite{clauset2009power}, with $\alpha=5$) with their targets selected randomly.
-We ensured that the out-degree and in-degree of all nodes in this seed network was greater than zero and less than forty.
-The resulting ``seed'' network had $81$ total edges and a density around $5\%$.
+{\it Data generation}: To test LIONESS's ability to reconstruct sample-specific network models we generated a set of network models and a corresponding associated set of gene expression profiles.
+To begin, we created a single ``seed'' network model with $M$ nodes.
+To approximate the structure of biological networks~\ref{supref_albert2005}, the out-degree of nodes in this seed model were given a power-law degree distribution (generated using the approach published in~\ref{supref_clauset2009}, with $\alpha=3$) with their targets selected randomly.
+We ensured that the out-degree and in-degree of all nodes in this seed network was greater than zero.

-Next we randomized this ``seed'' network model, holding the degree fixed.
+Next we randomized this ``seed'' network model, holding the degree distribution fixed, by performing $\rho\times N_e$ edge-swaps (where $N_e$ is the number of edges and $\rho$ allows us to control how different the permuted network is from the initial seed network).
 Then we generated a set of initial Boolean states for each node in the network, and determined the subsequent states of the nodes using Stouffer's Z-score method:

-where $CDF^{-1}$ is the inverse cumulative distribution function for the normal distribution, $Z_{ij}$ is the z-scored weight of an edge from node $i$ to node $j$, and $S_{i}^{(t)}$ is the state of node $i$ at time $t$.
+where $CDF^{-1}$ is the inverse cumulative distribution function for the normal distribution, $Z_{ij}$ is the Z-scored weight of an edge from node $i$ to node $j$, and $S_{i}^{(t)}$ is the state of node $i$ at time $t$.
 This Boolean model was run until an attractor solution was found.
-In total we generated $1000$ random initial Boolean states for each randomized network, resulting in $1000$ attractor solutions.
+In total we generated 1000 random initial Boolean states for each randomized network, resulting in 1000 attractor solutions.
 The expression level of a node in the randomized network was then estimated as the average across these steady-state solutions.
-This entire process was then repeated for other randomized versions of the ``seed'' network model.
-In total we performed $10000$ network randomizations and generated $10000$ corresponding expression states.
+This entire process was then repeated $N$ times to create $N$ total randomized versions of the ``seed'' network model and $N$ corresponding matched expression samples.
+We applied this approach to generate sets of {\it in silico} networks that (1) are of various size (varying $M$), (2) have different levels of inter-network variability (varying $\rho$), (3) have varying levels of noise added to their associated expression data (see below), or (4) have a large number of samples (increasing $N$).